iTwin/itwinjs-core/docs/presentation/content/RelatedPropertiesSpecification.md

 ### Attribute: `relationshipProperties`

-List of names or definitions of relationship class properties that should be included in the content.
+List of property names or definitions of last relationship in [relationship path specifications](../RelationshipPathSpecification.md), that should be included in the content.
 In addition, a couple of special values are allowed:

 - `"_none_"` means none of the relationship properties should be picked up.
 - `"*"` means all relationship properties should be picked up.